Our Top 3 Picks:-

 Well, I’ll try to make this short and sweet.
 I used this Betooll fuel injector pump pressure tester for the first time to check out my father’s 1995 Oldsmobile Delta 88 Royale last week Friday.
 You know, I didn’t even have to use any of the other fittings that came with the fuel pressure tester kit as there was absolutely no need to.
 In fact, all that I had to do was to open the case, take out the fuel pressure tester, and screw the attached connector onto the fuel rail.
 Afterwards, I simply turned the ignition key to the ‘ON’ position, and then monitored the pump pressure gauge.
 Seeing that the fuel pump was delivering 46 PSI, my father’s car obviously didn’t have a fuel problem which was all that I needed to know.
 What I can tell you was that this must have been a very precision made pump pressure tester as there were no leaks or mess anywhere.
 It was then a simple matter of activating the pressure release valve on the gauge which conveniently discharged any remaining gas into a small tin can that was lying around nearby.
 Even then, there was only a trickle of gas that actually made its way into the tin can which quickly evaporated out.
 So, after disconnecting the fuel pressure tester from the fuel rail, I then reconnected the fuel rail cap.
 Well, so now you know.
 This looks like a real winner to me folks!

 Worked great!
 All the adapters it came with are a plus.
 After almost going crazy trying to figure out why my car wouldn’t start (It was getting fuel, spark, air and the timing was correct).
 I bought this on a hunch.
-Using this I found out the fuel pressure was there but really low after the fuel pump.
+Using this I found out the fuel injector pressure test kit was there but really low after the fuel pump.
 Pull the pump out and saw that it had a bad hose in the tank.
 This product saved my insanity.

 Engine compression tester with long flex hose and adapters eliminate the need to remove secondary equipment such as power brakes, steering, air conditioning and manifold components.

-I had originally bought a compression tester from Harbor Freight and despite their recent changes to better the quality of the products in their store, their compression tester said a chainsaw engine I was working on only had 20% compression.
+I had originally bought a duramax diesel fuel pressure tester from Harbor Freight and despite their recent changes to better the quality of the products in their store, their compression tester said a chainsaw engine I was working on only had 20% compression.
 I knew it would be low but even a worn out engine I wouldn’t expect that low unless something was majorly wrong with it.
 I returned it and bought this one for a whopping 3 dollars more and holy crap… This is a good professional quality one without the professional price.
 The compression 88% with this one.
 Alright.
 That’s a lot more believable and accurate.
 Definitely recommend this product.

 INNOVA Equus 3640 Fuel Injection Pressure Tester form INNOVA has large, easy-to-read 2″ dial face with 0-100 PSI scale.
 It has a durable 16″ gauge hose and 6-foot bleed-off hose with solid brass fittings.